bakpakin/Fennel/README.md

 ## Building Fennel from source

-Building Fennel from source allows you to use versions of Fennel that haven't been released, and it makes contributing to Fennel easier.
+Building Fennel from source allows you to use versions of Fennel that haven't been released, and it allows you to contribute to Fennel.

 ### To build Fennel from source

 This requires GNU Make and Lua (5.1-5.4 or LuaJIT).

 1. `cd` to a directory in which you want to download Fennel, such as `~/src`
 2. Run `git clone https://git.sr.ht/~technomancy/fennel`
 3. Run `cd fennel`
 4. Run `make fennel` to create a standalone script called `fennel`